daveEason/mule-demo-studio-magento-synch/README.md

 - SaaS CRM (Salesforce)
 - Legacy OnPremise DB (mysql)

-To run this application it is neccesary to configure a 'run configuration' parameter 'mule.env'.
-To do this add the following JVM parameter "-Dmule.env=dev"
+To run this application it is neccesary to configure the required parameters in the /src/main/app/mule-app.properties folder with the required sfdc & mysql login parameters.